-- 96) At any time during facilitation, the facilitator can provide - a) a non-binding neutral evaluation of the claims including any representations, demands, offers, information or evidence relating to a claim, or - b) views on how the tribunal would likely resolve the dispute if it were to be resolved by the tribunal decision process. - 97) A facilitator's non-binding neutral evaluation on how the tribunal would likely resolve a dispute in a hearing is covered by the confidentiality and non-disclosure rules.
+- 95) At any time during facilitation, the facilitator can provide - a) a non-binding neutral evaluation of the claims including any representations, demands, offers, information or evidence relating to a claim, or - b) views on how the tribunal would likely resolve the dispute if it were to be resolved by the tribunal decision process. - 96) A facilitator's non-binding neutral evaluation on how the tribunal would likely resolve a dispute by the tribunal decision process is covered by the confidentiality and non-disclosure rules.